Skip to main content

 2. Find your desired assessment.

-3. Click on the three dots (or “kabobs”) next to the assessment title.
-[Pro-tip]: Ensure you’ve selected the kabob next to the assessment title, not one of the sections below.
+1. [Note]: Ensure you’ve selected the menu next to the assessment title, not one of the individual sections below.

 4. Click Assign All.
 This action will assign all of the questions in the assessment.

-Note: If you would like to assign exam sections separately so students can take a break between sections or so exams can be assigned over multiple days, follow the same steps as above, simply selecting the three dots next to the assessment section you intend to assign.
+Note: You can also assign exam sections separately so students can take breaks or complete the exam over multiple days.
+To do this, follow the steps above but select the three-dot menu next to the specific section you intend to assign.

 Assigning using Assignment Builder